SorenPoulsen/jakarta-persistence-api-3-integration-tests/README.md

-# Java Persistence API 3 integration tests
+# Jakarta Persistence API 3 integration tests

-Project to demonstrate how to set up Java Persistence API 3 integration tests with Hibernate, Apache Derby and Maven's Failsafe plugin.
+Project to demonstrate how to set up Jakarta Persistence API 3 integration tests with Hibernate, Apache Derby and Maven's Failsafe plugin.

 Maven's Failsafe plugin runs all tests named *IT.java.
 The tests create a simple JPA entity manager in standalone mode,